-The leaves sway outside my window, nodding to me in reassurance - we will be alright, don’t worry.
+The leaves sway outside my window, nodding to me in reassurance - 'we will be alright', they say, 'don’t worry.
 We are not sure about you though.
-So go on, get out there and tell the tale, the one where we finally, gratefully, gracefully join hands together.
+So go on, get out there and tell the tale, the one where we finally, gratefully, gracefully join hands together.'

 So, I would like to leave you with an invitation.
 If you don't already know, go out and find who are the changemakers in your local area, find out what they are up to, find a way to get involved.
 I promise you will feel better.
 There's even science to back up the fact that volunteering reduces stress and anxiety.
 We humans need to have a sense of purpose, we need to feel we are contributing.